 Hidden Groups

 Some fields in the physical stream provide information about other fields in the stream and are not really part of the data.
 For example, a field could give the number of repeats in a following array.
 These fields may not be of interest to an application so may be removed from the Infoset on parsing by marking them as hidden.
-A hidden sequence group allows fields to be defined that will not be added to the infoset on parsing and will not be expected in the Infoset on unparsing.
+A hidden sequence group allows fields to be defined that will not be added to the Infoset on parsing and will not be expected in the Infoset on unparsing.

 <xs:element name="root">